+ What is your policy on homework?

 Middle schoolers need time after school to connect with friends and family, to explore learning interests, to get sufficient sleep, and to have unstructured periods in which they have to learn how to manage their time and activities.
 Getting lost in a book, shooting hoops for hours, talking with friends or helping to cook dinner at home are extremely rich activities for healthy adolescent development.
 Accordingly, assigning students hours of homework each night, particularly if it includes repetitive worksheets, is not part of our academic philosophy.

 That said, we think some homework can be helpful.
 It’s important for students to learn to manage their time and manage projects.
 This means that students may want or need to work on a school project after school hours.
 For all students this will be necessary from time to time.
 Our aim is to keep the homework level moderate and free of busywork.
+In practice this means that homework rarely exceeds 1 hour per night, with some variation around major projects or presentations.

 + How much technology is used at school?